-classification scheme, the 104 themes are split into four groups of twenty six,
+framework for global education splits the 104 worldview themes into four groups of twenty six,

-For a list of the particular themes in each category, click on the links below:
+For a list (version 5.0) of the particular themes in each category, click on the links below:

 What Worldview Theme Playing Cards Do You Hold?

 the world as a whole—is unique, extraordinarily complicated, and thus

 difficult to characterize and get a handle on.
 While obviously providing only a

 cards provides a way of doing

 provides complete descriptions of 104 worldview themes housed on

 cards ( two related themes on flip sides offering a choice in the Choices

 sized playing cards limits information contained to a